 APRIL FOOLS DAY

 The ancient Greeks would have loved April Fool's Day.
 They so adored being clever.
 But they did not create this holiday.
-The history of April Fool's only goes back to the 16th century.
+The history of April Fool's only goes back to the 16th century in the Middle Ages.